The Red Caboose

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Fortress Tullahoma (a few steps from this marker); Baillet Sisters (approx. 0.4 miles away); Camp Forrest (approx. 0.4 miles away); Army of Tennessee (approx. half a mile away); Tullahoma Campaign (approx. half a mile away); a different marker also named Tullahoma Campaign (approx. half a mile away); a different marker also named Tullahoma Campaign (approx. half a mile away); Isham G. Harris (approx. half a mile away).
 Touch for a list and map of all markers in Tullahoma.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 13, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 354 times since then and 2 times this year.
+It was originally submitted on July 13, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 430 times since then and 33 times this year.
 Photos: 1, 2, 3. submitted on July 13, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.